eaglesky/system-design/MySystemDesignReview.md

 * MAU: Monthly Active User

  For games, DAU/MAU of ~20-30% is considered to be pretty good.
  For social apps, like a messenger app, a successful one would have a DAU/MAU closer to 50%.
-E.g. For Twitter, MAU = 320M, DAU = 150M(or 200M, 100M for the average)
+E.g. For Twitter, MAU = 320M, DAU = 150M(or 200M, 100M for the average).
+For Facebook, MAU = 1.59 Billion, DAU = 1 Billion.
  In general most apps struggle to get to DAU/MAU of 20% or more.

 * Concurrent user number = DAU * session_seconds_per_user / 86400